Are you compassionate about providing customized, compassionate and consent-based support for families?

 a note from our founder.

-It’s lovely to “meet” you, and thank you for taking the time to explore whether joining our team at the co-lab company may be the right fit for you.
-I encourage you to look over our non-negotiables thoroughly and to bring forward any questions you might have throughout the onboarding process.
-Transparency and alignment are foundational to the work we do—and your voice matters from the very beginning.
+It’s lovely to “meet” you—and thank you for taking the time to explore whether joining our team at Co-lab might be the right fit for you.
+I encourage you to read through our non-negotiables with care, and to bring forward any questions that arise along the way.
+Transparency and alignment are at the heart of everything we do, and your voice matters from the very beginning.

-I come to this work as a seasoned professional who has had the privilege of leading local, regional, national, and international teams focused on supporting and empowering vulnerable populations.
-But more personally, I come to it as someone who was once a child in a high-conflict family system.
+I come to this work not only as a seasoned professional—having led local, national, and international teams supporting vulnerable populations—but also as someone who grew up in a high-conflict family system.
+My personal experience shapes every part of my professional lens.

-As professionals, we are bound by the principle of do no harm—but I believe that should be more than a phrase.
-If you're considering joining this work, I invite you to reflect deeply on what that principle means to you in practice.
-At the co-lab company, we embody it with intention, humility, and the unwavering belief that change is possible when people feel safe enough to choose it.
+As professionals, we are guided by the principle of “do no harm.”
+At Co-lab, that’s not just a phrase—it’s a deep, daily commitment.
+If you’re considering joining our team, I invite you to reflect on what that principle means to you in practice.
+Here, we embody it with intention, humility, and a steadfast belief that change is possible when people feel safe enough to choose it.

-We’re glad you’re here.
+We’re truly glad you’re here.
 Let’s see what we can build—together.

-RCC, CCC, or RSW designation with their applicable governing/regulatory body
+RCC, RP, CCC, or RSW designation or equivalent with their applicable governing/regulatory body

 Registered and in good standing with the appropriate regulatory body (ex.
-BC Association of Clinical Counsellors, BC College of Social Workers, Canadian Counselling and Psychotherapy Association, or College of Psychologists of BC)
+BC Association of Clinical Counsellors, Canadian Counselling and Psychotherapy Association, Family Mediation Canada)

 Experience/training regarding the impact of family law involvement and co-parenting conflict on children